Using chart properties

 3. Adding a chart

-To add a chart to your dashboard, go to the toolbar, click Data Visualization and then select the type of chart you want.
+To add a chart when editing a dashboard, report, or other view, click Data Visualization in the toolbar and then select the type of chart you want to start with.

 Next, drag a measure and a hierarchy from a data connector or data cube in the Explore window onto the empty chart.
-You'll see the chart automatically reconfigured with a left axis, bottom axis, major grid lines, and data points representing the data series.
+You'll see the chart automatically reconfigured, for example a bar or line chart will have a left axis, bottom axis, major grid lines, and a series of data points.

 To interact with the chart, switch to View mode.
-Go to the bottom axis of the chart and click on a triangle to expand one of the Product hierarchy members (e.g., Bikes).
+If a multi-level hierarchy such as Product was added, you can click on a triangle along the bottom axis to expand one of the hierarchy members (e.g., Bikes).
 Hover over one of the expanded bars to see a tooltip which shows the corresponding measure and hierarchy values.

 You can also right-click (or long-tap) on the chart and use the menu to drill down, change the hierarchy level, and access other metric set functions.

-If you already have a chart that shows two series (e.g., measures), you can re-visualize one of the series independently.
-For example, right-click (or long-tap) on the second series.
-You'll see a selection rectangle around the data points (bars) that correspond to the second series.
-Click Re-Visualize from the menu, and then select a different chart type.
+If you have multiple series of data points (e.g., for two measures), you can re-visualize each series independently.
+For example, right-click (or long-tap) on the second series, and you'll see a selection rectangle around the corresponding data points.
+Click Re-Visualize from the menu, and then select a different chart type such as Line.

-The second measure (e.g., Target) is now displayed as a line series.
+The series for the Target measure in this example is now displayed as a line series.

 5. Axis properties

 Charts are usually configured with a left axis (or y-axis) and a bottom axis (or x-axis).
-From the Properties window for a selected chart on the canvas, go to the Main tab to see the list of axes for the chart.
+From the Properties window for a chart, go to the Main tab to see the list of axes for the chart.
+You can also click on an axis directly in the chart itself to go to its properties.

 5.1.
 Invert axes

-Use the Horizontal Bars or Invert Axes property to switch the horizontal and vertical axes so that bars and areas are drawn horizontally instead of vertically.
-This option is mostly used on bar charts (including stacked bar and 100% stacked bar) to save space or to make it easier to read long axis labels.
+This option is mostly used on bar charts (including stacked bar and 100% stacked bar) because it changes vertical bars into horizontal bars, which can make it easier to read long axis labels.

 You can also use the Horizontal Bars option in the toolbar (or the right-click context menu for the chart) when the chart is selected.